RohiniNair99/MVC_ASP.NET_GROUP2/1_Requirements/readme.md

 *	Now, we have Ask me!! web app which also allows people to ask questions and answers and also people can validate the answers with upvote feature
 *	in future AI ML technologies can be added to filter out the different and validate the answers to similar questions

+## Feature Listing
+### This application has following features:
+* It has a feature of viewing questions and get satisfatory answers.
+* User can add questions and answer to other user quesetions.
+* It provides the ability to upvote other users for satisfactory responses.

+## 4 W&#39;s and 1 H